bambi-bf/fleek-upload/readme.md

    npx tsx index.ts
    ```

-4. Upon successful execution, you will see a message indicating that the file has been uploaded to IPFS along with the resulting hash.
+4. Upon successful execution, you will see a message indicating that the file has been uploaded to IPFS along with the resulting data.